mhussain479/Automation-tools/README.md

 # Automation and security tools
-Practical Python and Bash scripts for automation, OSINT, and server management.
-Includes handy tools for bug bounty hunters and sysadmins.
+Practical Python and Bash scripts for automation, OSINT, server management, and everyday productivity.
+Includes handy tools for bug bounty hunters, sysadmins, and anyone looking to automate repetitive tasks.

 ---